 - People being hated and killed, turned in by parents and children for Believing in Yeshua,

 - The “Abomination of Desolation” (the anti-Messiah) standing in the Temple (see also Daniel 9:27),

 - A time of great tribulation and trouble for the Jewish People, and

 The Anointed One Comes Again to the Mount of Anointing

-Jews and Christians alike pray for the fulfillment of prophecies by Zechariah which tell us that the Lord will come to the Mount of Olives to usher in His Messianic Kingdom, where there will be no more rocket attacks, illness, or tears.
+Jews and Christians alike pray for fulfillment of prophecies that tell us that the Lord will come to the Mount of Olives to usher in His Messianic Kingdom, where there will be no more Molotav cocktail attacks, fears, or tears.

-But before He comes, we can expect a devastating war from the surrounding nations, which is being plotted even as this is being written.
+But before He comes, we can expect a devastating war from the surrounding nations, which is being plotted even now.

 “A day of the Lord is coming, Jerusalem, when your possessions will be plundered and divided up within your very walls.
 I will gather all the nations to Jerusalem to fight against it; the city will be captured, the houses ransacked, and the women raped.
 Half of the city will go into exile, but the rest of the people will not be taken from the city.”
 (Zechariah 14:1–2)

-The great army of Israel which in 1967 recaptured Jerusalem in six days from Jordan (who took it by force in 1949) will have God’s supernatural help to defeat the enemy in this coming battle:
+The great army of Israel that recaptured Jerusalem in six days will have God’s supernatural help again to defeat the enemy in this coming battle: